unsym/toolwrap/DOCUMENTATION.md

   **Default:** Current directory (`.`)

   - **`--bin`**
     **Description:** Directory where the generated wrapper scripts will be placed.
 Each script becomes an executable command here.
-Default is the `bin/` folder under the source directory.
+If the path is relative, it is resolved against the current working directory.
+Default is the `bin/` folder in the current directory.
     **Default:** `bin/`

 - **`--venv-root`**
   **Description:** Directory under which virtual environments are created.
 Default is the `.venv` folder inside the bin directory.
+Relative paths are resolved against the current working directory.
-  **Default:** `<source>/bin/.venv` (if --bin is not overridden)
+  **Default:** `<bin>/.venv`

 - **`--python-version`**
   **Description:** Fallback Python version to use if a group does not specify one via `python_version.txt`, or if the specified version is unavailable on the system.